Navid200/xDrip/docs/Receiver-or-tslim-and-xDrip.md

+---
+title: "Using xDrip with Dexcom Receiver or t:slim Pump"
+description: "Learn how xDrip can run at the same time as a Dexcom receiver or t:slim pump.
+Documentation on compatibility and simultaneous data collection."
+---

 # xDrip coexists with Dexcom receiver or t:slim pump
 [xDrip](../) >> [Features](./Features_page.md) >> [xDrip & Dexcom](./Dexcom_page.md) >> xDrip and G6 Receiver